ligato/docs/docs/plugins/vpp-plugins.md

 **Interface Status Usage**

-To read status data, use any tool with access to a given database. etcdctl and agentctl to access etcd; redis-cli to access Redis; boltbrowser to access BoltDB).
+To read status data, use any tool with access to a given database. etcdctl and agentctl to access etcd; redis-cli to access Redis; boltbrowser to access BoltDB, consul cli for consul, and so on..

 Use `agentctl kvdb list` to read interface status for all interfaces:
 ```